automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 * Support for multiple AWS account ids used for the AWS CLI and Kaholo Plugins.
 * Define the report that it should run against.
 * Using least privilege permissions in AWS.

+## Ideas for future releases

+* Adding Advanded Suppression inside Lacework (as soon as the API is available.)
+* Adding Auto Remediation example with Lambda functions
+* Adding Auto Remediation example with terraform
+* Adding Auto Remediation example with pulumi